jonemo/blog.jonasneubert.com/_posts/2021-01-10-exploring-the-supply-chain-of-the-pfizer-biontech-and-moderna-covid-19-vaccines.md

 In the case of Pfizer, the DNA from St. Louis is shipped to another Pfizer location in Andover, Massachusetts, or to BioNTech in Germany to get converted to mRNA.
 After production, the mRNA is purified and frozen in bags “the size of a large shopping bag”.[^13] This is the finalized, active ingredient.
 The first item from our ingredients list.

-The purification and final concentration for BioNTech-produced mRNAs is done by [Rentschler Biopharma](https://www.rentschler-biopharma.com/) in Laupheim, Germany.[^14] Pfizer and Lonza may perform both steps in-house (in Andover and Visp) or maybe I just didn’t find announcements about their respective partnerships.
+The purification and final concentration for BioNTech-produced mRNAs is done by [Rentschler Biopharma](https://www.rentschler-biopharma.com/) in Laupheim, Germany.[^14] Pfizer and Lonza may perform both steps in-house (in Andover, Portsmouth, and Visp) or maybe I just didn’t find announcements about their respective partnerships.

 mRNA production has never been done at the volume required for the COVID-19 vaccines.
 As a result, it is considered the most risky from a supply chain perspective.
 On the materials side, some of the enzymes needed to cap the mRNA have limited availability.[^15] On the infrastructure side, until a few months ago the specialized facilities and workers required only handled small research workloads.[^16]